Liahna Bertels remained in the water for approximately 10 minutes.

 Settling your bill is expected, but running away and tossing your waitress into a lake?
 That's beyond rude.

-Dining and dashing has unfortunately become a common practice, where certain customers believe they are entitled to receive free from a restaurant.
+Dining and dashing has unfortunately become a common practice, where certain customers believe they are entitled to receive free food from a restaurant.

 If you have been signaled to stop, the appropriate action is to settle your bill promptly.